-

 Please note that this does not stop us from disconnecting your supply for other reasons, as detailed in our General Terms and Conditions.

-We're incredibly proud to say that our help desk is based right here in New Zealand and getting in touch is super easy!
-All of our general account queries are taken by email and live chat, we answer them super fast, and you don't have to mess about on the phone.
+We're incredibly focused on helping all our customers and getting in touch with our Customer Care Specialists is super easy!
+All of our general account queries are taken by email, we answer them super-fast, and you don't have to mess about on the phone.

 Check out the contact page on our website if you need to give us a call for technical support, financial assistance, or to organise a move house order.